 What is the smallest island in Hawaii?

-The island features luxurious resorts, coral reef explorations, hikes to the Sweetheart rock, beaches with calm waters, even a beach campsite where you can stay in your tent if you love the outdoors.
+The island features luxurious resorts, coral reef explorations, hikes to the Sweetheart Rock, beaches with calm waters, and even a beach campsite where you can stay in your tent if you love the outdoors.

-The best thing about Lanai, is that it is always peaceful here, there are no crowds of tourists.
+The best thing about Lanai is that it is always peaceful here, there are no crowds of tourists.